Apply for an Undergraduate Criminology, Law or Policing Degree

 Applications for 2020 entry

-Make sure that you check which campus your preferred course is available at, as we have seven different locations offering undergraduate degrees across the UK.
+Make sure that you check which campus your preferred course is available at, as we have eight different locations offering undergraduate degrees across the UK.

 - Two year Accelerated LLB: Three A-levels at grades ABB (or equivalent) plus GCSE English Language at grade C/grade 4 or above.